-- A summary and explanation of the OSHA Hazard Communication Standard - An explanation of the UAH Hazard Communication Plan, and its location and availability - The chemical and physical properties of hazardous materials (e.g. flash point, vapor pressure, reactivity) and the methods that can be used to detect the presence or release of chemicals

-- The physical hazards of chemicals (e.g. potential for fire, explosion) - The health hazards of chemicals - Methods and observations to detect the presence or release of hazardous chemicals, such as monitoring conducted by UAH OEHS, continuous monitoring devices, visual appearance or odor, etc. - The procedures to protect against chemical hazards (e.g. engineering controls, such as ventilation; work practices, such as hand washing; personal protective equipment such as gloves; and emergency procedures) - Pre-planning for non-routine tasks, spills and emergencies - The importance of MSDSs, accessibility and how to read and interpret the information on MSDSs and labels
+- A general training course on the Percipio Training Software covering the OSHA Hazard Communication Standard or a training course using CITI, depending on the employee classification. - An explanation of the UAH Hazard Communication Plan, and its location and availability - The chemical and physical properties of hazardous materials (e.g. flash point, vapor pressure, reactivity) and the methods that can be used to detect the presence or release of chemicals - The physical hazards of chemicals (e.g. potential for fire, explosion) - The health hazards of chemicals - Methods and observations to detect the presence or release of hazardous chemicals, such as monitoring conducted by UAH OEHS, continuous monitoring devices, visual appearance or odor, etc. - The procedures to protect against chemical hazards (e.g. engineering controls, such as ventilation; work practices, such as hand washing; personal protective equipment such as gloves; and emergency procedures) - Pre-planning for non-routine tasks, spills and emergencies - The importance of SDSs, accessibility and how to read and interpret the information on SDSs and labels